MLB tells Athletics to explore relocation if no new ballpark - WTMJ

 “The future success of the A’s depends on a new ballpark,” Fisher said.
 “Oakland is a great baseball town, and we will continue to pursue our waterfront ballpark project.
 We will also follow MLB’s direction to explore other markets.”

-The A’s, who previously proposed and withdrew plans for ballparks in Fremont and San Jose, are hopeful MLB’s pressure might help push that process with the city.
+The A’s are hopeful MLB’s pressure might help push that process with the city.

 “We share MLB’s sense of urgency and their continued preference for Oakland.
 Today’s statement makes clear that the only viable path to keeping the A’s rooted in Oakland is a ballpark on the waterfront,” Mayor Libby Schaaf said.